rcap107/retrieve-merge-predict/documentation/preparation.md

 Metadata will be saved in `data/metadata/DATA_LAKE_NAME`, with an auxiliary file stored in `data/metadata/_mdi/md_index_DATA_LAKE_NAME.pickle`.

 ## Preparing the Retrieval methods
 This step is an offline operation during which the retrieval methods are prepared by building the data structures they rely on to function.
-This operation can require a long time and a large amount of disk space (depending on the method); it is not required for the querying step and thus it can be executed only once for each data lake (and retrieval method).
+This operation can require a long time and a large amount of disk space depending on the method (refer to the paper for more detail).
+Preparing each retrieval method must be done once for each different data lake variant; however, once the preparation is done querying may be done without repeating the preparation.

 Different retrieval methods require different data structures and different starting configurations, which should be stored in `config/retrieval/prepare`.
 In all configurations, `n_jobs` is the number of parallel jobs that will be executed; if it set to -1, all available